manthanmtg/golinks/README.md

 # golinks

 A local implementation of go-links for quick navigation and URL management, similar to Google's internal go links system.
+Type `go/shortlink` in your browser to quickly access your favorite websites!

 ## Features